kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 - 37 TestCase scripts
 - 15 TestObjects
 - out of 15, 4 TestObjects are unused by any of TestCase scripts.

-It took me approximately 3 seconds to get the result.
+- it took approximately 3 seconds to get the result.

-I hope that it would take just a few minutes to scan through 3000 TestObjects.
-I expect, it will tell you over the half TestObjects are unused garbages.
+It would take just a few minutes to scan through 3000 TestObjects in your large Katalon project.
+It would tell you over the half TestObjects are unused (garbage).

+This library gently compiles a report to tell where you have garbage to be cleaned, but does NOT remove any files as "Test Object".
+So this library is not really a garbage-collector; it is just an informer.

 ## How to install the library.